Battle of Madagascar: Ground campaign (Operations Stream, Line and Jane)

 The Allies suffered about 500 casualties in the landing at Diego-Suarez, and 30 more killed and 90 wounded in the operations which followed on 10 September 1942.
 Julian Jackson, in his biography of de Gaulle, observed that the French had held out longer against the Allies in Madagascar in 1942 than they had against the Germans in France in 1940.

 Aftermath

 With Madagascar in their hands, the Allies established military and naval installations across the island.
 The island was crucial for the rest of the war.
 Its deep water ports were vital for control of the passageway to India and the Persian corridor, and were now beyond the grasp of the Axis.
 This was the first large-scale operation of World War II by the Allies combining sea, land, and air forces.
 In the makeshift Allied planning of the war's early years, the invasion of Madagascar held a prominent strategic place.

-Historian John Grehan has claimed that the British capture of Madagascar before it could fall into Japanese hands was so crucial in the context of the war that it led to Japan's eventual downfall and defeat.
+Historian John Grehan has claimed that the British capture of Madagascar, before it could fall into Japanese hands, was so crucial to the war effort that it led to Japan's eventual downfall and defeat.

 Free French General Paul Legentilhomme was appointed High Commissioner for Madagascar in December 1942 only to replace British administration.
 Like many colonies, Madagascar sought its independence from the French Empire following the war.
 In 1947, the island experienced the Malagasy Uprising, a costly revolution that was crushed in 1948.
 It was not until 26 June 1960, about twelve years later, that the Malagasy Republic successfully proclaimed its independence from France.

 Campaign service in Madagascar did not qualify for the British and Commonwealth Africa Star.
 It was instead covered by the 1939–1945 Star.